 Come Grab Life by the Moments in Monterey and learn more about our special getaways.
 The Monterey County Convention and Visitors Bureau followed our own CEO & General Manager Gill Campbell on her exploration of the Monterey Peninsula in this wonderful video.
 Check it out.

-Please do not use general GPS coordinates for Mazda Raceway Laguna Seca during World Superbike event weekend.
+Please do not use general GPS coordinates for Mazda Raceway Laguna Seca during the Rolex Monterey Motorsports Reunion weekend.
 For entry, please use the following directions unless otherwise instructed by event signage:

 From Highway 1: Exit on Hwy 218 (Exit 403) Seaside/Del Rey Oaks exit, travel East and continue for approximately 4 miles.
 Turn left on Gen. Jim Moore Blvd.
 Turn right on South Boundary Rd. and follow the signs to the Raceway.